 And if you love food podcasts and don’t know them yet, do give Table Manners with Jessie and Lennie Ware a listen.
 It’s a lovely and always fun podcast.

 I hope you enjoy this recipe for Turkish Yoghurt Cake.
 If you’ve made it, share it with me by tagging @heinstirred on Instagram with the hashtag #heinstirred.
 It is always a treat to see the recipes made and enjoy.
-The cake server in the images is from my range of wooden tableware which you can purchase here.

 - 4 large eggs separated